 Some newer camera sensors are ISO Invariant.
-This means you can shoot at any ISO and brighten the Exposure in Post-Processing without any quality loss.
-This is only true when shooting in RAW; you can not recover that much data when shooting JPEG.
+This means you can shoot at a low ISO and brighten the Exposure in Post-Processing without any quality loss.
+However, most cameras on the market are ISO Variant.
 On an ISO Variant Sensor, brightening the exposure in Post-Processing could ruin the image quality.
-Most DSLRs on the market are ISO Variant.
+That's why it's generally recommended to use the proper ISO in-camera.
+Keep in mind, you need to shoot in RAW for this to work properly.

 If you skip down to the Further Reading section you can find different articles showing examples of ISO Variant and ISO Invariant sensors.